mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/file_menu.rst

         Similar to import in other programs.

     Export
         Additional formats that can be saved.
-Some of these formats may not be later imported or opened by Krita
+Some of these formats may not be later imported or opened by Krita.

     Import Animation Frames
         Import frames for animation.